Find Grad Schools

 25 Yearly Graduations

 Michigan State University comes in at #12 on our list of the most popular colleges offering master's degrees in other legal professions.
 Roughly 49,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 25 people received their master's degree in other legal professions from Michigan State.
-About 80% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
-Michigan State University other legal professions graduates who receive their master's degree go on to jobs earning a median salary of $56,335.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #13